Flesh-eating bacteria survivor Aimee Copeland would do it all again

 She'd contracted Aeromonas hydrophila, which more commonly causes diarrhea in swimmers who swallow contaminated water, but is one of several types of bacteria that can, rarely, cause necrotizing fasciitis should it enter an open wound.

 If treated early enough, a patient might only need skin or fat removal.
 Some patients need amputations.
 It's hard to tell how many American patients get the disease yearly.
-The Centers for Disease Control and Prevention says it tracks only necrotizing fasciitis from the most common bacterial cause -- strep -- and that results in about 700 to 1,100 cases of infection every year in the US.
+The Centers for Disease Control and Prevention says it tracks necrotizing fasciitis only from the most common bacterial cause -- strep -- and that results in about 700 to 1,100 cases of infection every year in the US.

 Up to 25% of patients die because of complications such as organ failure and blood poisoning, the National Institutes of Health says.